Peter Rossomando: Early years

 Rossomando began his coaching career at the University of New Haven under new head coach Tony Sparano, who had been offensive coordinator at Boston during Rossomando's playing career.
 Both men spent five years at New Haven and developed a close relationship.
 Sparano resigned in February 1999 to join the staff of the "new" Cleveland Browns; a month later, Rossomando left to become offensive line coach at Northeastern University under long-time head coach Barry Gallup.

 Gallup resigned from Northeastern in May 2000 to become an assistant athletic director at Boston College.
 New head coach Don Brown did not retain Rossomando, who joined the staff at the State University of New York College at Cortland under head coach Dan MacNeill, then just a few years into a twenty-two year tenure.
-After one season at Cortland, the University of Albany hired Rossomando as its offensive line coach.
+After one season at Cortland, the University at Albany hired Rossomando as its offensive line coach.
 Rossomando spent the next seven seasons at Albany as part of Bob Ford's staff.
 In 2005, he was promoted to offensive coordinator and associate head coach.

 New Haven, where Rossomando had coached from 1994–1998 with Tony Sparano, had discontinued football after the 2003 season.
 The school resumed the program at the end of 2007 and hired Rossomando as its new head coach.
 It was Rossomando's first head coaching job.
 The nascent team played four scrimmages in 2008 while Rossomando and the New Haven athletic staff rebuilt the program.
 The team began competing as a member of the Northeast-10 Conference in 2009.
 In five years at New Haven, Rossomando's teams won the conference three times and posted an overall record of 42–13.
 He was awarded the Liberty Mutual Coach of the Year Award for NCAA Division II for the 2012 season.